osm2pgsql-dev/osm2pgsql-website/generalization/index.md

 some (basic) functionality needed for this project.

 The code is now merged into osm2pgsql master branch but still marked as experimental.
-See the [preliminary documentation](/doc/manual.html#generalization) for all the details.
+See the [documentation](/doc/manual.html#generalization) for all the details.

 Jochen gave a talk (in German) about this project at FOSSGIS 2023:
 [slides](https://media.jochentopf.com/media/2023-03-16-talk-fossgis2023-generalisierung-von-osm-daten-de-slides.pdf){:.extlink},